Measuring Our Progress

-- Delivering on our commitments for quality and service
+- Delivering on our commitment for quality and service

+The proportion of orders delivered on time, in full, across our businesses.
 Packaging is an essential part of an efficient supply chain.
-Delivering as promised is a critical component to ensuring we remain a trusted partner to our customers.
+Delivering as promised is critical to ensuring we remain a trusted partner to our customers.

 To realise the potential of our people